machine mastery

 Signs you need higher temp:

-• Sour, citrusy taste (not the good kind)
+• Sour, unpleasant citrus (not the good bright kind)

 • Thin body